europeanplaice/field_accessor/README.md

     age(u32),
 }
 ```
 This macro generates `FieldEnum` inside the implementation which corresponds to the fields of the struct.
 This enables the getter and setter functions to accept arbitrary types.
 As a side effect, a user needs to give `FieldEnum` not a value itself to the setter function.
+However, `FieldEnum` is generated inside the macro, you don't have to define `FieldEnum`.

 ## What this macro generates (in this example)
 ```rust